Tracking: costly mistakes and how to avoid them

 We are all proud geeks at Revend, so it is only fitting to let Yoda have the last word in the image below.

-If this article drove home one point, let it be this: Better tracking is the path to the revenue side.
+If this article drives home one point, let it be this: Better tracking is the path to the revenue side.

 Thanks for reading this article.
-If you still have questions about how to improve your tracking or how operational monitoring can help you improve your focus and bottom line, please get in touch or check out more resources below.
+If you still have questions about how to improve your tracking or how real-time operational monitoring can help you detect conversion stoppers and increase your bottom line, please get in touch or check out more resources below.

 Check out more